mbutki/unload-testing/README.md

 ## Chrome-Headless Automated Testing Results

   Closing tab

-    ✓ should post on window.onbeforeunload
+    ✓ should post on window.onbeforeunload (1086ms)

-    ✓ should post on window.onunload
+    ✓ should post on window.onunload (1039ms)

-    ✓ should post on window.onpagehide
+    ✓ should post on window.onpagehide (1038ms)

-    ✓ should post on visibilitychange event listener
+    ✓ should post on window.addEventListener('beforeunload' (1036ms)

-    ✓ should NOT post on beforeunload event listener
+    ✓ should post on window.addEventListener('unload' (1039ms)

-    ✓ should NOT post on unload event listener
+    ✓ should post on document.addEventListener('visibilitychange' (1036ms)

-    ✓ should NOT post on pagehide event listener
+    ✓ should post on window.addEventListener('pagehide' (1038ms)

   Navigating tab

-    ✓ should post on window.onbeforeunload
+    ✓ should post on window.onbeforeunload (1048ms)

-    - should NOT post on window.onunload (Stable local [Mac]; Flaky on Travis [Linux])
+    ✓ should NOT post on window.onunload (1058ms)

-    - should NOT post on window.onpagehide (Stable local [Mac]; Flaky on Travis [Linux])
+    ✓ should NOT post on window.onpagehide (1051ms)

-    ✓ should NOT post on visibilitychange event listener
+    ✓ should post on window.addEventListener('beforeunload' (1052ms)

-    ✓ should NOT post on beforeunload event listener
+    ✓ should NOT post on window.addEventListener('unload' (1050ms)

-    ✓ should NOT post on unload event listener
+    ✓ should NOT post on document.addEventListener('visibilitychange' (1058ms)

-    ✓ should NOT post on pagehide event listener
+    ✓ should NOT post on window.addEventListener('pagehide' (1067ms)

 ## Manual Testing Results